SaintClever/employed/README.md

 ![employed_01.gif](assets/employed_02.gif)

-- Chrome extension used to search for jobs of all types effortlessly
+- Chrome extension used to search for jobs AND books / pdfs of all types effortlessly

 - Download the "employed" folder and go to your browsers extension upload page.
 Specific browsers listed below